DanielSteele1/Orbit-Kanban-board-application/README.md

 This simple Trello-like app helps me reinforce my fundamentals by building a useful frontend tool.
 It uses React and TypeScript to ensure maintainable, modular, and clean code.
 With React DnD, users can reorder tasks via drag-and-drop.
 All data is saved in localStorage to keep the project scope manageable.

+ -> Please, do not clone this repository unless you are a recruiter.
+If you copy my work and try to pass it off as your own (this has happened before!), I will know.

 ---
 ## 📷 Screenshot - Everything is subject to change including this UI